openml/openml-python/doc/progress.rst

 * FIX #536: Flows can now be printed when the flow name is None.
 * FIX #504: Better support for hierarchical hyperparameters when uploading scikit-learn's grid and random search.
+* FIX #569: Less strict checking of flow dependencies when loading flows.
 * FIX #431: Pickle of task splits are no longer cached.
 * DOC #540: More examples for dataset uploading.
 * DOC #554: Remove the doubled progress entry from the docs.
+* MAINT #613: Utilize the latest updates in OpenML evaluation listings.
 * MAINT #482: Cleaner interface for handling search traces.
 * MAINT #557: Continuous integration works for scikit-learn 0.18-0.20.
 * MAINT #542: Continuous integration now runs python3.7 as well.